 A grow light kit is another great gift for the gardener that loves to start their own seeds or grow microgreens.

-Though this gift could also be invaluable to the gardener that likes to prolong the grow season or even grow indoors year round.
+Though this gift could also be invaluable to the gardener that likes to prolong the growing season or even grow indoors year-round.

 6. Garden Kneeler

-This garden kneeling tool is really awesome.
+This garden kneeling tool is really amazing.
 If you’ve ever gardened you know how hard it is on your knees.

 Well, with this tool you have a cushion for your knees, a seat to rest, and a way to steady yourself when you are ready to get up.

 Every gardener needs a good pair of gloves.
-They are great for keeping your hands cleaner when you are working outdoors.
+They are great for keeping your hands clean when you are working outdoors.

 Plus, they are also good for protecting your hands from thorny weeds, or from getting infected cuts.